 Where can I watch the YAA films?

-Many of the EFA Young Audience Award films are available Europe-wide on Video-on-Demand (T-VoD) platforms, like Amazon, Google Play, iTunes, Microsoft, Pantaflix and YouTube, on the regional Balkan-platform Cinesquare, as well as on local platforms like Filmin!
+Many of the Young Audience Award films are available Europe-wide on Video-on-Demand (T-VoD) platforms, like Amazon, Google Play, iTunes, Microsoft, Pantaflix and YouTube, on the regional Balkan-platform Cinesquare, as well as on local platforms like Filmin!

-Those who could not participate in the EFA Young Audience Award event will have the possibility to watch the nominated films online.
+Those who could not participate in the Young Audience Award event will have the possibility to watch the nominated films online.
 Find out where you can watch the films here.

 What is the European Film Academy?

-Every year, the EFA presents the European Film Awards which celebrate the best in European cinema.
+Every year, the Academy presents the European Film Awards which celebrate the best in European cinema.

 Who Chose the Nominations?

 Who Votes for the Winner?

 The young audiences participating in the YAA screenings act as a jury and vote for the winner who receives the European Film Awards statuette.